-A three-stage moisture study, consisting of UAS (Drone) thermal mapping, nuclear gauge readings, and field pin moisture meter content testing was performed on this facility.
+A three-stage moisture study, consisting of UAS (Drone) thermal mapping, nuclear gauge readings, and a field pin moisture meter content testing was performed on this facility.
 The first stage thermal map was calibrated by the second stage non-destructive testing using a Troxler 3216 nuclear gauge.
-The third stage was the physical sampling of the roof system materials and pin meter testing for relative moisture content by 3 cores.
-All infrared thermal images and nuke meter readings are relative (EMC).
-Cores with pin meters are also relative readings.
-Only gravimetric laboratory analysis can accurately determine the amount of moister found at the location of the corresponding nuke meter reading and the amount of moisture content in each area.
+The third stage was the physical sampling of the roof system materials and pin meter testing for relative moisture content by 5 cores.
+All infrared thermal images, nuke meter, and pin meter readings are relative.
+Only gravimetric laboratory analysis can accurately quantify or determine the amount of moister found at the location of the corresponding nuke meter reading and the amount of moisture content in each area.
 (Gravimetric was not done.)
 See Page 4 invasive test methods and the ANSI and ASTM recommendations.

-The thermal imaging, nuke readings, and cores show that the majority of the roof is ambient or EMC dry.
-The areas that are "wet" these areas have been highlighted on pages 4-6.
-From our nuke meter readings and cores we would estimate that most roof is normal ambient dry or EMC range.
+The thermal imaging, nuke readings, and cores show that the majority of the roof is ambient or Equilibrium Moisture Content (EMC) dry.
+The areas that are potentially "wet" have been highlighted on the following pages.
+From our nuke meter readings and cores with pin meter readings we would estimate that most of the roof is EMC dry.
+The only way to accurately calibrate the Infrared anomalies and the nuke readings is by gravimetric laboratory analysis.
 The two lowest readings we had were 5 & 6 on the roof.
 We have found on this type of roof these lower readings 5-9 should be ambient dry.
 Built up roofs typically have a higher base reading and a larger variance in moisture meter readings that is still considered ambient or EMC dry.
-Two core locations read over 90% or wet on the pin moisture meter.
-See pages 5, 11 and 12 for more details.
 This being said we suspect that most of the areas under 10 are dry.
-There were a few higher readings around the HVACs and screen walls that can be either moisture or additional layers of BUR asphalt.
+Core # 2 on Roof #1 had a nuke meter reading of 16 and the pin meter read 0% moisture.
+There were a few anomalies and higher nuke readings around the HVACs, vents and pipe penetrations that can be either moisture or additional layers of BUR mastic.
+We highlighted these areas on the following pages.
+On Roofs # 1 & 2 there were have anomalies that are around older repairs that may or may not have some hidden moisture.
 As per suggested in the ANSI/SPRI NUCLEAR standard the most accurate moisture verification is by oven drying or gravimetric lab analysis.
 We leave the level of moisture verification up to the discretion of the roofing consultant and the manufacturers representative.
-We also found thermal anomalies and nuke meter readings that show the possibility of a damp or elevated moisture content.
-We highlighted these areas on pages 4 -6.
+That being said on page 4 under ASTM D7954 Note 10 states "It is permitted to check the insulation material of each core specimen immediately after extraction from the roofing system to provide a quick indication of its moisture condition with a pin -type resistance moisture meter."
+The quick indication of 0% moisture was found on all the cores.
 There are numerous areas on the roof deck that have heavy gravel and this can hide or gives false positives on moisture content.
-There are also walking pads that retain heat so they appear to be warmer like a wet area.
-In most cases this would be a false positive for moisture.
-We feel there is some potential for hidden moisture in these areas around the heavy gravel, HVAC screens, and walking pads as we had thermal anomalies and higher nuke readings around HVAC screens.
 We suspect there can be some areas above EMC at these locations.
+We highlighted these areas on the following pages.